MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics.md

 # File System and basic commands

 ## Introduction
-In this blog post you will learn linux file system and basic commands, it will be good if you learn them practically on your system.
+In this blog post, you will learn the Linux file system and basic commands, it will be good if you learn them practically in your system.

 ## File System

-Parrot OS adheres to filesystem hierarchy standard.
+Parrot OS adheres to the filesystem hierarchy standard.
 The Filesystem Hierarchy Standard defines the directory structure and directory contents in Linux distros.

 **Parrot Directories and Description**